 The maximum benefit is equal to 75% of covered earnings, depending on the number of dependents.

-Maternity benefit: The benefit is equal to 100% of average earnings (during the last 13 weeks or 3 months of employment) and is paid for 8 weeks before and 8 weeks (12 to 16 weeks in special cases) after the expected date of childbirth.
+Maternity benefit: The benefit is equal to 100% of the insured's average earnings and is paid for 8 weeks before and 8 weeks (12 to 16 weeks in special cases) after the expected date of childbirth.